dklisiaris/Book-Catalogue/README.md

-#
+# Bibliography - Book Catalog App for Android
+A book cataloging app for android phones.

+## Description
+This is a mobile book catalog app based on [Book-Catalogue](https://github.com/eleybourn/Book-Catalogue).

+The main goal of this fork is to completely support the national bibliography of greece and provide an open source tool for cataloging books in greek libraries.

-# BOOK CATALOGUE
+## BOOK CATALOGUE

-#
-# @copyright 2010 Evan Leybourn
+@copyright 2010 Evan Leybourn
-# @license GNU General Public License
+@license GNU General Public License

-#
-# This file is part of Book Catalogue.
+This file is part of Book Catalogue.

-#
-# Book Catalogue is free software: you can redistribute it and/or modify
-# it under the terms of the GNU General Public License as published by
-# the Free Software Foundation, either version 3 of the License, or
-# (at your option) any later version.
+Book Catalogue is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-#
-# Book Catalogue is distributed in the hope that it will be useful,
-# but WITHOUT ANY WARRANTY; without even the implied warranty of
-# MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-# GNU General Public License for more details.
+Book Catalogue is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-#
-# You should have received a copy of the GNU General Public License
-# along with Book Catalogue.
+You should have received a copy of the GNU General Public License along with Book Catalogue.
 If not, see <http://www.gnu.org/licenses/>.

-#
+This is an open source Android application.
+Please feel free to fork, bug fix and commit back.

+This is a simple book catalogue application, to store a list of your books.
+Books can be added either manually, by ISBN, or by barcode.

+You should have received a copy of the GNU General Public License along with Book Catalogue.
+If not, see <http://www.gnu.org/licenses/>.

 This is an open source Android application.
 Please feel free to fork, bug fix and commit back.